gm90/small-build-script-with-node/readme.md

 	dest : 'dist/concatenatedFile.js'
     });

-It's as simple as that, just tell the script what files wou want to concatenante, your not confines to javascript file, you could also concatenate templates files.
+It's as simple as that, just tell the script what files wou want to concatenante, your not confines to javascript/css files, you can also concatenate templates files.

-## Minify Javascript with UglifyJS
+## Minify Javascript with node-minify & Google Closure Compiler

-To use the minify script you will need to have uglifyJS installed in your app.
+To use the minify script you will need to have node-minify installed in your app.
 Then much like concat, chose your already concatenate file and minify it.

-    uglify('dist/concatenatedFile.js', 'dist/concatenatedFile.min.js');
+    closure('dist/concatenatedFile.js', 'dist/concatenatedFile.min.js');

+## Compress CSS with node-minify & Sqwish

+To use the minify script you will need to have node-minify installed in your app.
+Then much like concat, chose your already concatenate file and minify it.

+    sqwish('dist/concatenatedStylesheet.css', 'dist/concatenatedStylesheet.min.css');

 ## Loading the script